lizazak/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](key2.png)

 ## Step 6: Optimizing Remote Running
-1. To optimize running, you can use the UP ARROW key to find/copy previous commands you've written.
+1. To optimize running, you can use the UP arrow key to find/copy previous commands you've written.

 2. To make running more efficient, you can use semi-colons to separate commands in the same line, like in the example below:

 ![Image](efficient.png)

-Thank you for reading through Liza Zakharova's Tutorial on how to use the terminal and remote server!
+**Thank you for reading through Liza Zakharova's Tutorial on how to use the terminal and remote server!**